pebble-dev/pebble-dev.github.io/privacy.md

 - We may use it to fill out your profile and share that profile with other users if you ask us to.
 - We will use your email address to communicate with you, if you've said that's okay, **and only for the reasons you’ve said that’s okay**.
 Please see our section on [email communication](#how-we-and-others-communicate-with-you) for more information.
 - We use User Personal Information and other data to make recommendations for you, such as to suggest apps you may want to view or download.
 For example, when you fill out an interest survey at account creation, we learn from it — as well as from your public behavior on Rebble, such as the apps you like — to determine your interests, and we recommend similar content.
 These recommendations are automated decisions, but they have no legal impact on your rights.
+- We use your User Personal Information and telemetry data to understand how many users are using Rebble, and how they use Rebble.
 - We use your User Personal Information for internal purposes, such as to maintain logs for security reasons, for training purposes, and for legal documentation.
 - We limit our use of your User Personal Information to the purposes listed in this Privacy Statement.
 If we need to use your User Personal Information for other purposes, we will ask your permission first.
 You can always see what information we have, how we're using it, and what permissions you have given us in your user profile.